axonivy/ui-components/README.md

-# UI Icons
+# Axon Ivy UI Components

-This repo contains the icons for the web-based UI's.
+This repo contains the ui-components and icons for the Axon Ivy web-based UI's.

 ## Available Scripts

-`yarn`: Install all packages:
+`npm install`: Install all packages:

-`yarn generate`: Build the icon font
+`npm run generate`: Build the icon font

+`npm run dev`: Start the storybook UI for the components

+`npm run package`: Build the lib output

 ## Inspect icon font

-Open the [ivy-icons.html](/packages/icons/src-gen/ivy-icons.html) in a browser to inspect the icons.
+Run the generate command and open the [ivy-icons.html](/packages/icons/src-gen/ivy-icons.html) in a browser to inspect the icons.

+## Inspect components

+Run the storybook command and open the http://localhost:6006 in a browser.
+Or with VS Code goto `Run and Debug` and launch the `Chrome` start.